dynatrace-wwse/codespaces-synchronizer/README.md

 ___

-This repository is the core repository for developing the framework and pushing changes to the enablement repositories.
+The Dynatrace Enablement Framework streamlines the delivery of demos and hands-on trainings for the Dynatrace Platform.
+It provides a unified set of tools, templates, and best practices to ensure trainings are easy to create, run anywhere, and maintain over time.

 <p align="center">